A Constructive Framework for Nondeterministic Automata via Time-Shared, Depth-Unrolled Feedforward Networks: Related Work

-\paragraph{Equivalence and Completeness Results:} While neural networks are universal function approximators, their symbolic equivalence to classical models remains an underdeveloped area.
-Our Theorem \hyperref[theorem_5]{5} provides a formal equivalence between NFAs and feedforward ReLU networks in the context of language recognition, inspired by classical results like the Rabin-Scott power-set construction~\cite{turn0search25}, but executed in a neural substrate.
-A concurrent line of work by ~\cite{dhayalkar2025neuralnetworksuniversalfinitestate} develops a constructive theory of deterministic finite automata (DFAs) simulated by feedforward neural networks, showing that DFA transitions can be unrolled into ReLU or threshold-activated layers.
-While their work is restricted to deterministic models, our results extend these ideas to \textit{non-deterministic} finite automata, incorporating $\epsilon$-transitions and symbolic closure dynamics, and establishing exact recognizability of all regular languages using ReLU networks.
-To our knowledge, this is the first symbolic and constructive completeness theorem connecting finite-state automata and standard feedforward neural networks.
+\paragraph{Equivalence Results:} While neural networks are well known as universal function approximators, their exact equivalence to classical computational models remains underexplored.
+Our formal result (Theorem~\ref{THEOREM:EQUIVALENCE-FNN-NFA}) establishes an equivalence between NFAs and time-shared, depth-unrolled feedforward networks (TS-FFNs) for language recognition.
+Compared with prior work on deterministic automata simulated by feedforward networks~\cite{dhayalkar2025neuralnetworksuniversalfinitestate}, which unroll DFA transitions into ReLU or threshold layers, our formulation extends to \emph{nondeterministic} automata—including $\varepsilon$-transitions and closure dynamics—and provides a constructive symbolic correspondence with unrolled recurrent computation.
+We highlight the exactness and interpretability of the proposed construction within a shared-parameter feedforward framework.